Black Coffee, Unbroken Bonds

 “You’re still here…” he said hoarsely, disbelief still lapping at the edges of his voice.

 “What, were you afraid he wouldn’t be?”
-Kohao half-snapped from behind Anarchy, who startled—he hadn’t noticed his friend sitting at the breakfast bar, too preoccupied by thoughts of Chey.
+Kato half-snapped from behind Anarchy, who startled—he hadn’t noticed his friend sitting at the breakfast bar, too preoccupied by thoughts of Chey.
 He recovered from his initial jump, though, and settled back into leaning against the door-frame, watching Chey’s chest rise and fall.

 “I thought I might have dreamed it…” he said softly.

 “Yeah, well, it wouldn't have been your first time dreaming about him, would it?”
-Kohao’s voice was strangely sharp, with a note of something like accusation in his tone.
+Kato’s voice was strangely sharp, with a note of something like accusation in his tone.
 It was confusing, and Anarchy turned around to face him, raising an eyebrow.

 “...What?”

-Kohao ground his teeth for a second, and seemed to need to wrench open his jaw in order to reply:
+Kato ground his teeth for a second, and seemed to need to wrench open his jaw in order to reply:

 “I mean, I heard you say his name in your sleep enough over the years.
 I figured it would come up at some point, but—ya know.
 It didn’t.”